Valalol/Star-Citizen-Navigation/README.md

 This project is a tool designed to help the navigation in Star Citizen.

+This project was greatly inspired by the **"Murphy Exploration Group"** and more particularly by **Graupunkt#4414** who carried out a very similar program.

 ## Table of Contents
 1. [General Info](#general-info)